Tuesday, September 11, 2012

 I ran with a friend I haven’t seen in many months.
 We caught up on our summers, on her daughter’s entry into high school and my anxiety about the middle school admissions process.
 The sunlight filtering through the ancient trees in Discovery Park and onto the trail nearly brought me to my knees, it was that beautiful.

 After making myself a salad for lunch I sat, sleepily at my laptop, trying to remember why I thought it was a good idea to be sitting there at all.
-I shuffled things around in my calendar that weren’t, apparently, going to happen today, made myself an Arnold Palmer in an effort to perk up enough to fetch the children, and called it a day.
+I shuffled things around in my calendar that weren’t, apparently, going to happen today, made myself an Arnold Palmer in an effort to perk up enough to fetch the boys, and called it a day.

 After dinner, amid piano practice and the remnants of homework and kitchen cleanup I observed a teenage neighbor in front of the house playing street hockey by himself.
 I sent the boys out.
 I make sure we’re outside as much as possible before the darkness sets in.